Freemasonry An Introduction

 Introduction

 Freemasonry’s long and enigmatic history has shaped it into a complex and mysterious organisation.
-This mystery has stemmed from members’ reluctance to share their traditional moral teachings, fearing ridicule or believing some individuals lack the necessary intellectual or moral capacity to grasp their goals.
+This mystery has stemmed from members’ reluctance to share their traditional moral teachings, perhaps fearing ridicule or believing some individuals lack the necessary intellectual or moral capacity to grasp their goals.
+Freemasons’ ceremonies are not strictly secret, but are of such special significance to every Freemason that they are kept private.
 Each Freemason cherishes the memory of their own initiation, desiring that new members equally enjoy discovering and feeling privileged by the experience.

 The origins